hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ### Regular rollup account

 Regular accounts contain an Ethereum address and a babyjubjub public key.
-Accounts are always indexed by Ethereum address in the UX, so it is a requirement that the ethereum address authorizes the account keys.
-Once the account is created, the ethereum key is used to authorize L1 txs and the babyjubjub key is used to authorize L2 txs.
+Accounts are always indexed by Ethereum address in the UX, so it is a requirement that the Ethereum address authorizes the account keys.
+Once the account is created, the Ethereum key is used to authorize L1 txs and the babyjubjub key is used to authorize L2 txs.
-There are two ways to authorize an account creation (that is, an Ethereum address authorizes the creation of an account containing that same ethereum address and a babyjubjub public key):
+There are two ways to authorize an account creation (that is, an Ethereum address authorizes the creation of an account containing that same Ethereum address and a babyjubjub public key):
 - Via Ethereum transaction, which has an implicit signature of the Ethereum address.
 This requires the owner of the Ethereum address to sign the smart contract transaction call
 - Via an authorization signature (`AccountCreationAuthSig`) that can be used by any party to create accounts on behalf of the user